 Control Exposure to Work Environment

-Controlling exposure to the work environment includes light, noise, temperature and ventilation is the next principle.
+Controlling exposure to the work environment including light, noise, temperature and ventilation is the next principle.

-(What do you think, can we set the thermostat temperature that everyone will agree to?
+(What do you think, can we set the thermostat to a temperature that everyone will agree to?
 The goal is to shoot for the middle and let individuals use personal controls based on their needs.)

 Use the Environment Checklist as needed for the ergonomics analysis process.